gheeghee

 • Furniture polish: Ghee can be used to polish and protect wooden furniture, giving it a natural shine.

-• Leather conditioner: Ghee’s ability to penetrate leather makes it a natural conditioner for jackets, bags, and other leather goods.
+• Leather conditioner: Ghee’s ability to shines leather makes it a good natural conditioner for jackets, bags, and other leather goods.

-• Rust prevention: Ghee can be used to prevent rust on metal tools and objects due to its lubricating properties.
+• Rust prevention: Ghee can be used to prevent rust on metal tools and objects due to its lubricating and water-resistant properties.

 Additionally: